 4. The Functional Laptop Case

-This is a fairly straightforward sewing project.
-A laptop case is ultra functional and put the creative twist on your techno-self.
+I bet you haven’t thought of these cool things to sew, how about a laptop case?
+This is a fairly straightforward sewing project that’s ultra-functional and put the creative twist on your techno-self.
 These expensive devices need protecting outside the home but also inside the home from normal wear and tear.
 If you have large art books that need protecting, you might sew covers for them too.
 It’s basically the same concept.

 5. A Table Runner for All Seasons